Skip to main content

 Colloidal Silica Densifiers

-Colloidal silicas are dispersions of amorphous, spherical-silica particles in water.
-They perform better than silicate-based densifiers discussed previously for several reasons.
+Colloidal silicas are dispersions of amorphous, spherical silica particles in water.
+They perform better than silicate-based densifiers, discussed previously, for several reasons.

 Additionally, colloidal silica particles can form bonds with other silica particles to further increase concrete density and strength, whereas silicate densifiers do not have this capability.